sd2020spring/Breakout/proposals/proposal2.md

 Our stretch goal is to add a couple of extra features such as:

-    timeline feature (how the number in those affected countries changed overtime) rank (top 1 to top 10)
+    Timeline feature (how the number in those affected countries changed overtime) Rank (top 1 to top 10)

 Our data visualization is for everyone.
 It is universal, so whoever would like to see and compare the numbers among countries are able to see the trend of the pandemic.
 The only limitation would depend on how simple yet effective we will be able to visualize the dataset.
 If the dataset does not do "story-telling" well, there will be less meaning to the visualization.

-For each member, the learning goals are: to learn how to code for data visualization in python (Izumi) and *please insert here*(Lilo).
+For each member, the learning goals are: to learn how to code for data visualization in python (Izumi) and learn how to create meaningful and easy-to-understand graphics (Lilo).